-The Healthcare Preparedness and Response Program hosts the annual Integrated Preparedness Plan Workshop (IPPW) formally known as the Training and Exercise Planning Workshop (TEPW) to revise the multi-year schedule of preparedness activities.
+HCC- E hosts the annual Integrated Preparedness Plan Workshop (IPPW) formally known as the Training and Exercise Planning Workshop (TEPW) to revise the multi-year schedule of preparedness activities.
 The workshop serves as a forum to coordinate training and exercise activities across organizations in order to maximize the use of resources and prevent duplication of effort throughout the region.
-The mission results of the coordination and development are culminated in the Integrated Preparedness Plan (see Appendix I), which provides a yearly guide to projected training opportunities and a five-year plan for exercises in the region.
+The mission results of the coordination and development are culminated in Appendix I: Healthcare Coalition-E Integrated Preparedness Plan (IPP), which provides a yearly guide to projected training opportunities and a five-year plan for exercises in the region.

-Both the HCC-E Gap Analysis and Activities and Responsibilities Matrix may be found in Appendix I.
+Both the HCC-E Gap Analysis and Activities and Responsibilities Matrix may be found in Appendix I: Healthcare Coalition-E Integrated Preparedness Plan (IPP).